aws-observability/observability-best-practices/docs/en/guides/containers/oss/eks/self-managed-to-managed-oss.md

 kubectl delete secret <prometheus-secret-name>
 ```

+If you are using Prometheus service monitors and other advanced prometheus deployments, please uninstall them accordingly.

 # Uninstall DataDog

+This procedure could apply for all 3rd party vendors with some caveats.
+In this case, we are taking the example of Datadog to showcase the workflow.

-If you have DataDog installed, use the following commands to uninstall DataDog
+Use the following commands to uninstall DataDog

 ```
 helm uninstall datadog-agent